dbmcclain/Lisp-Actors/README.md

 So all told, these insights have led to the following changes:

 **No :CANARY in AES packets.**
 Normal exchanges already have authentication checks, making this redundant.

-During initial handshake negotiation, one packet is sent from Client to Server, and another is sent from Server to Client.
+During initial handshake negotiation, one packet is sent from Client to Server, and another is sent in reply from Server to Client.
 These packets contain the necessary information to develop a shared session key.
+But that information has been serialized into a byte stream.
+The packet contains only what appear to be random numbers.
 These initial handshake packets are sent without any authentication.
-Hence, providing no hint as to their correctness.
+Hence, providing no hints as to their correctness.

+To gain any further insight into packet correctness, they would have to be successfully deserialized back into Lisp data structures, and their content would have to be examined.

+So at the outside, there is nothing in these packets to help confirm a correct decryption attempt.

 **No Authentication during initial handshake dance.**
 Normal exchanges will have authentication to prevent spoofing and DOS attacks.

-But having no authentication on initial handshake means there is no way to ascertain whether or not you have a correct trial decryption.
-If not, you will eventually be met with silence.
+But having no authentication on initial handshake means there is no way to ascertain whether or not an attacker has a correct trial decryption.
+If not, they will eventually be met with silence.

+As spoofing attacks, any packet would need to contain properly serialized Lisp data structures.
+At the receiving end, when a packet cannot be successfully deserialized, the packet is dropped on the floor without further notice.
+An attacker is met with silence, and after 20 seconds of inactivity the socket port will be silently closed.

-**Some random noise is added to the LWE Lattice scalar component of encryptions.**
+**Random noise is added to the LWE Lattice scalar component of encryptions.**
-This means that it is highly unlikely to ever see a zero noise subset-sum in the scalar component, even when you have the correct subset.
+This means that it is highly unlikely to ever see a zero noise subset-sum in the scalar component of an LWE Lattice encryption, even when you have the correct subset.
 Again, no hints as to correctness.
 If there is more than one subset-sum solution you won't have any idea which one is the correct one.
 If there is only one solution, then you have it.
 But I won't wait around for you to find it.
 You have to consider all possible subsets of solutions to find the one and only.

 -- 26 October 2023 -- Minimum Sufficient Concepts for Concurrent Programming
 ---